rizvi/NoMQ/README.md

  * __no additional installation required:__ simply include the jars and configure NoMQ from within your Java-code.

 ## Getting started
-Publishing an event requires a handle to a NoMQ-instance that contains various publishing methods.
-Events are simple types that
+Publishing an event requires a handle to a NoMQ-instance that contains various publishing methods. ``Event```s are simple types that contains:
-contains:
-* an event type that describes what kind of event you're triggering
+* an _event type_ that describes what kind of event you're triggering
-* a payload that is the actual event data.
+* a _payload_ that is the actual event data.

 When subscribing to events you must register a subscriber using the _subscribe_ method.

-The code below creates a NoMQ-instance using the _NoMQBuilder_.
-It also registers an event subscriber that simply echoes the id of all received events on _System.out_.
+The code below creates a NoMQ-instance.
+The way to do it is to use the _NoMQBuilder_.
+In the example you can also see the registration of an event subscriber that simply echoes the id of all received events to _System.out_.

 ```java
 NoMQ noMQ = NoMQBuilder.builder()